premier-studio/premier-contracts/README.md

 ## Contracts

-> Premier's contracts are fairly simple as of now but they will most likely get more complex along the way as new features will be implemented.
+> Premier's contracts are fairly simple as of now but they will get more complex along the way as new features gets implemented.

 ### Store